 Hiring managers don’t expect you to keep this job forever, so don’t make promises you probably won’t keep.
 Instead of pledging your everlasting loyalty, explain what intrigues you most about the position and what you hope to learn from it, if hired.

 Ready to take the next step in your tech career?
-Contact Sparks Group to gain access to a variety of diverse and challenging temporary, contract, and full-time opportunities throughout the Washington, DC Metropolitan Area.
+Contact Sparks Group to gain access to a variety of diverse and challenging temporary, contract, and full-time opportunities throughout Maryland, Virginia, DC, and North Carolina.